near/docs/docs/tutorials/contracts/cross-contract-calls.md

 ![Create fresh workspace](/docs/assets/gitpod-create-fresh-workspace.png)

-We're doing this because we need to create an entirely separate contract deployed at a different address to demonstrate the capabilities of cross contract calls.
+We're doing this because we need to create an entirely separate contract deployed at a different address to demonstrate the capabilities of cross-contract calls.

 ## Step 5 - Write the `Calculator Caller` code